Symptoms are initially that of pharyngitis followed by lethargy, extrapyramidal movements (parkinsonism and

 disturbance (obsessive, compulsive disorder, catatonia, mutism, apathy and conduct disorders), and ocular movement disorder (oculogyric crises).

-The exact aetiology is unknown, but there is lymphocyte infiltration of the midbrain and basal ganglia.
+The exact etiology is unknown, but there is lymphocyte infiltration of the midbrain and basal ganglia.
 It is thought that there may be an autoimmune component, possibly triggered after a viral infection.

 Autoantibodies reactive against human basal ganglia antigens present in the majority of encephalitis lethargica patients.

-Brain MRI demonstrates inflammatory changes localised to the deep grey matter in 40% of patients.
+Brain MRI demonstrates inflammatory changes localized to the deep grey matter in 40% of patients.